NOW ON: 12% BLACK FRIDAY (MIN $20)

 If the concern is water polishing, rather than just use one layer of coarse filter sponge, a medium grade filter sponge is placed after the coarse sponge.
 This captures smaller particles and prevents particulate matter from clogging up the bio-media/fine filter floss.

-This is the layout that I use in most of my tanks.
-I use filters that have fine filter sponges as a pre-filter; these pre-filters are great at removing debris, which allows the entire main chamber (as above) to remain untouched for months (about 4 to 6 months).
-Occasionally I use purigen in my tanks as well.
+This is the layout that we use in most tanks at The 2Hr Aquarist.
+We use filters that have fine filter sponges as a pre-filter; these pre-filters are great at removing debris, which allows the entire main chamber (as above) to remain untouched for months (about 4 to 6 months).